2002–03 Portland Trail Blazers season

 The 2002–03 Portland Trail Blazers season was the 33rd season for the Portland Trail Blazers in the National Basketball Association.
-During the off-season, the Blazers acquired Antonio Daniels from the San Antonio Spurs, and signed free agent Jeff McInnis.
-Former Blazers center Arvydas Sabonis came out of his retirement, and returned to play for the team after a one-year absence.
-The Blazers got off to a mediocre 10–11 start, but then posted an 8-game winning streak in December, and held a 32–16 record at the All-Star break.
-However, they would slow down playing .500 basketball for the remainder of the season, finishing third in the Pacific Division with a solid 50–32 record, and making the playoffs for the 21st consecutive year and 26th year of the last 27.
+During the off-season, the Trail Blazers acquired Antonio Daniels from the San Antonio Spurs, and signed free agent Jeff McInnis.
+Former Trail Blazers center Arvydas Sabonis came out of his retirement, and returned to play for the team after a one-year absence.

+The Trail Blazers got off to a slow start by losing six of their first nine games of the regular season.
+However, after a 10–11 start to the season, the team posted an eight-game winning streak in December, and later on held a 32–16 record at the All-Star break.
+The Trail Blazers played around .500 in winning percentage by posting an 18–16 record for the remainder of the season, finishing in third place in the Pacific Division with a solid 50–32 record, and earning the sixth seed in the Western Conference; the team qualified for the NBA playoffs for the 21st consecutive year, and also for the 26th time in the last 27 seasons.

-Rasheed Wallace averaged 18.1 points and 7.4 rebounds per game, while Bonzi Wells averaged 15.2 points, 5.3 rebounds and 1.6 steals per game, and Derek Anderson provided the team with 13.9 points per game.
-In addition, Scottie Pippen contributed 10.8 points and 1.6 steals per game, and Dale Davis contributed 7.4 points and 7.2 rebounds per game.
-Off the bench, Ruben Patterson provided with 8.3 points per game, while second-year forward Zach Randolph averaged 8.4 points and 4.5 rebounds per game, and Damon Stoudamire played half of the season off the bench, averaging 6.9 points and 3.5 assists per game.
+Rasheed Wallace averaged 18.1 points and 7.4 rebounds per game, and contributed 110 three-point field goals, while Bonzi Wells averaged 15.2 points, 5.3 rebounds and 1.6 steals per game, and Derek Anderson provided the team with 13.9 points and 4.3 assists per game, and also led them with 116 three-point field goals.
+In addition, Scottie Pippen contributed 10.8 points, 4.5 assists and 1.6 steals per game, while second-year forward Zach Randolph provided with 8.4 points and 4.5 rebounds per game, and Ruben Patterson contributed 8.3 points per game.
+Meanwhile, Dale Davis averaged 7.4 points and 7.2 rebounds per game, Damon Stoudamire played half of the season off the bench, averaging 6.9 points and 3.5 assists per game, Sabonis provided with 6.1 points and 4.3 rebounds per game, and McInnis contributed 5.8 points per game.
+Head coach Maurice Cheeks finished in tenth place in Coach of the Year voting.